capsseminar/Spring-2019/README.md

 *All materials not linked below are forthcoming.
 All can also be found in and downloaded from the Docs folder.*

-:blue_book: **Lecture 1 - Introduction to Human Factors and Reinforcement Learning**
+:blue_book: **Lecture 1 - Foundations Bootcamp: Introduction to Human Factors and Reinforcement Learning**

 * *Guiding question*: How do human teams make decisions and how does this decision-making compare to autonomous decision processes, such as those of reinforcement learning algorithms?